department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-06 0781 Research/Conversation Guide B.md

 **[Screen 3 - Upload in list-and-loop]**

 _Things to watch for:_

--Do they read the header and understand that they’re uploading one type of doc at a time?
-Or do they try to upload everything at once?
+- _Do they read the header and understand that they’re uploading one type of doc at a time?
+Or do they try to upload everything at once?_

 **[Screen 4 -  Summary]**

-## Consent (skip if passed 0:40)
+### Consent (skip if passed 0:40)

 **[Screen 1 Consent]**

-## Transition (start by 0:40)
+### Transition (start by 0:40)

 **[Screen 1 -  Additional info]**

 **[Screen 2 -  Finish statement - listen for reactions before prompting]**

 _Things to watch for:_

-- Transition, do they know when they’re “done,” and what to expect when they hit continue?
+- _Transition, do they know when they’re “done,” and what to expect when they hit continue?_

 **[Screen 3 - Completed - listen for reactions before prompting]**

 _Things to watch for:_
-- If they selected “Get records from my doctor,” do they see that a new form has appeared in their queue?
-(4142)
+- _If they selected “Get records from my doctor,” do they see that a new form has appeared in their queue?
+(4142)_
-- Let’s pause here for a minute.
+- _Let’s pause here for a minute.
 Imagine that you had to save your progress and step away.
-How would you describe what we’ve covered so far, and what might be coming next?
+How would you describe what we’ve covered so far, and what might be coming next?_
-- [If they don’t notice 4142] I’d like to draw your attention to this section of the screen, what do you think this is telling you?
+- _[If they don’t notice 4142] I’d like to draw your attention to this section of the screen, what do you think this is telling you?_

 ## Post-Task Questions - 15 min (start by 1:00)

 We’re going to wrap up at this step in the process.
 Thanks for walking through those pages with us!
 We just have a few final reflection questions.

-**Support Messaging **
+**Support Messaging**
 - How did you feel about the information that appears in these blue boxes on each page?
 - Where in the form did you want support?
 What type of support would you be looking for at that moment?